MarvionKirito/altoclef/README.md

   along the way.
 - Become the terminator: Run away from players while unarmed, gather diamond gear in secret, then return and wreak havoc.
+- Make your own Tasks with the [TaskCreator](https://github.com/gaucho-matrero/Altoclef-TaskCreator)

 ## Download